The Surprise Visit (2022) Review

 The Surprise Visit opens with a terrified woman in pyjamas and a housecoat fleeing through the woods before flashing back to the story’s beginning.
 Combine that narrative device with the fact that the film is “Based On A True Story” and a cast that features Eric Roberts, and you don’t really have a lot of reasons to be hopeful about what you’re about to see.

 Annabelle (Jacqi Vene, Ghost in the Graveyard, Fear Street: Part Two – 1978) and Casey (Rob Riordan, The Rebels of PT-218, Sweet Caroline) are about to become parents.
 That would be a good thing, except they’re broke meth addicts living in the remains of an RV.
 Swearing he’ll clean up his act, Casey asks his dad Hugh (Eric Roberts, Ape vs. Monster, The Cove) for help and a job.
 But his dad’s been through this with him before and tells him to come back when he’s clean.

-While he’s talking to his father he overhears his boss Mrs. Dixon (Tricia Hawn, Past Shadows) tell him she’ll be out of town for the weekend.
-She’s extremely wealthy and loves jewelry which gives him an idea, break into the empty house and help themselves to some of it.
+While he’s talking to his father, he overhears his boss Mrs. Dixon (Tricia Hawn, Past Shadows) tell him she’ll be out of town for the weekend.
+She’s extremely wealthy and loves jewellery, which gives him an idea, break into the empty house and help themselves to some of it.

 Director Nick Lyon (Shockwave, They Found Hell) delivers the third, (The Gardener and The Commando being the other two), tale of what is supposed to be a simple break-in at an empty house turned into a violent home invasion in as many weeks.
 Unlike those two, however, The Surprise Visit is meant to be a suspense thriller rather than an action film.